-Career fairs are a perfect place for students to get a jump on professional networking, explore career options and make contacts that can lead to their first job.
-And there’s one coming soon to the hilltop.
+Internship and career fairs are a perfect place for students to get a jump on professional networking, explore career options and make contacts that can lead to their first job.
+And there are a few coming soon to the hilltop.
 Remind your student to attend.

-Here are tips for making the most of our Job & Internship Fair.
+Here are tips for making the most of our career and internship fairs.
 Be sure to share them with your student.

 - ARRIVE ON TIME.
-The fair begins at noon; make sure you reserve enough time to pace yourself during the event.
-Plus, spending more time at the fair allows you to meet additional employers and expand your professional network.
+The fairs begin at 11:30 a.m.; make sure you reserve enough time to pace yourself during the event.
+Plus, spending more time at a fair allows you to meet additional employers and expand your professional network.

 - BRING COPIES OF YOUR RÉSUMÉ.
 Not every employer at the fair will ask for a résumé, but you should plan to bring several copies, professionally formatted and printed on résumé paper.
 If you need to create a résumé or have someone review your résumé before the fair, visit Career and Professional Development in Moody Hall, Room 134 to access our résumé resources.